Emergency and Safety Policies and Procedures

 - Corridors and exit doors are to be kept clear of obstruction at all times.

 - Lighted candles or open flames in the residence halls are not permitted.
 Including incense or candles with burnt wicks.

 - Excessive amounts of combustibles, such as paper, paper products, textiles in the room or attached to walls or ceilings or as room dividers, are a fire hazard and are not permitted.

 - Hallway decorations and signs must be made of nonflammable materials.

-- Trees or branches are not allowed to be used in residential spaces.
+- Natural trees or branches are not allowed to be used in residential spaces.

 - Flammable liquids, including ligher fluid and propane, must not be stored or used in any residence hall.